WiolettaZajac/Global-Video-Game-Sales-Analysis-Tableau/README.md

 ## 📖 Project Overview

-The objective of this project was to analyze historical video game sales data and transform it into an interactive business intelligence dashboard using **Tableau**.
+This project analyses historical video game sales data using Tableau.
+The dashboard was designed to present the data in a clear and interactive way, making it easier to identify trends, compare regions, and gain useful business insights.

-The dashboard enables users to:
+Users can:

 - Explore global sales trends over time
 - Compare sales across different regions
-- Analyze performance by platform and publisher
+- Analyse platform and publisher performance
 - Identify the best-selling games
-- Discover the most popular game genres
+- Explore the most popular genres
-- Interact with filters for deeper analysis
+- Use interactive filters to investigate the data

 ---